Buying and selling crypto | Robinhood

 Position limits refer to the maximum amount of a crypto that you can buy and hold using Robinhood Crypto.
 You can find the position limits for crypto below.
 Please note, position limits are subject to change at Robinhood Crypto’s discretion.

-The position limit for Bitcoin (BTC), Ethereum (ETH), and Dogecoin (DOGE) is a maximum cost basis of $16,000,000 per crypto.
+• The position limit for Bitcoin (BTC), Ethereum (ETH), and Dogecoin (DOGE) is a maximum cost basis of $16,000,000 per crypto

-The position limit for Bitcoin Cash (BCH), Litecoin (LTC), & Ethereum Classic (ETC) is a maximum cost basis of $5,000,000 per crypto.
+• The position limit for Bitcoin Cash (BCH), Litecoin (LTC), and Ethereum Classic (ETC) is a maximum cost basis of $5,000,000 per crypto

 You can buy and hold up to the cost basis limit worth of a specific crypto.
 Note that the value of your crypto on Robinhood may exceed your position limits based on market fluctuations affecting crypto prices.